 Internal permits are required for the purchase, possession and use of sealed and open source radioactive material and nuclear substances such as deuterium.
-No person may purchase, possess or use any radioactive material without a valid internal radiation safety permit.
+No person may purchase, possess or use any radioactive material without a valid internal radioisotope permit.
 Permits are required for sources both above and below the CNSC exemption quantities.
 Permits are required for all acquisitions of radioactive material, whether purchased, transferred or donated.
 Permits are also required for sources which are used as an integral part of a device such as a liquid scintillation counter or gas chromatograph detector.

-Prospective radioisotope users must apply to the Radiation Safety Committee for a permit using the form in APPENDIX 1.
-The Radiation Safety Committee will review the application (Figure 4) and only issue permits to individuals whom the Committee deems qualified by training and/or experience to safely possess and use the materials covered by the permit.
+Prospective radioisotope users must apply to the Radiation Safety Committee for a permit using the form in Appendix 1.

+The Radiation Safety Committee will only issue permits to individuals whom the Committee deems qualified by training and/or experience to safely possess and use the materials covered by the permit.
 The Committee may attach any restrictions and conditions to the permit as the Committee deems appropriate.